iwinoto/rails-mongo-sample/README.md

 [Original Source](https://github.com/ezilocchi/rails_with_mongo_example.git)

-This is an introductional tutorial with the intention of showing how to create a Rails 4 app with MongoDB, using Rspec and Cucumber for testing
+This is an introduction tutorial with the intention of showing how to create a Rails 4 app with MongoDB, using Rspec and Cucumber for testing

+To run locally, use foreman which will read the process start commands from Procfile and set the environment from .env

+        # foreman start web

 The project has been modified for Bluemix deployment.
 To deploy to Bluemix execute from the app root: